MEDVi Reviews 2026: Cost, Complaints & Legit Check

 The Bottom Line on MEDVi (Read This First)

 Is MEDVi legit?
 Yes.
 ConsumerAffairs reports MEDVi is LegitScript-certified.
-MEDVi offers compounded GLP-1 medications for weight loss through licensed telehealth providers.
-After analyzing 8,761+ Trustpilot reviews, 905+ ConsumerAffairs reviews, and verifying their policies directly, MEDVi is a legitimate option for cash-pay patients—but it's not without issues.
+MEDVi offers GLP-1 medications for weight loss through licensed telehealth providers.
+After analyzing 11,498+ Trustpilot reviews, 1,597+ ConsumerAffairs reviews, and verifying their policies directly, MEDVi is a legitimate option for cash-pay patients—but it's not without issues.

-Who should use MEDVi: Cash-pay patients wanting affordable GLP-1 access without insurance hassles.
+Who should use MEDVi: Cash-pay patients wanting affordable GLP-1 access—either through the proven low-cost compounded path or newer brand-name options with clinician support.

-Who should avoid MEDVi: Anyone who needs structured coaching, prefers only FDA-approved brand-name medications, or has low tolerance for auto-renewal billing complexity.
+Who should avoid MEDVi: Anyone who needs a full-scale behavior-change program (Ro/Noom/Calibrate level), prefers crystal-clear all-in pricing for branded medications, or has low tolerance for auto-renewal billing complexity.

 Critical safety disclosure: MEDVi states that compounded GLP-1 medications are not FDA-approved or evaluated for safety, efficacy, or quality—even when produced in regulated facilities.
 This is an important distinction from brand-name medications.